PhD in Economics

 Economics Research Degrees at Trinity College Dublin

 Trinity's Department of Economics has an active postgraduate research programme which produces the largest number of doctoral degrees of any economics department in Ireland.
-The PhD programme blends an innovative curricular element, which offers optional courses jointly with other irish universities, with a unique research environment that promotes close interaction with the faculty.
+The PhD programme blends an innovative curricular element, which offers core and optional modules jointly with other Irish universities, with a unique research environment that promotes close interaction with the faculty.
 Currently, the department has 18 full-time academic staff and 30 research students.